-- Cisterns: Enclosed containers used to store rainwater for watering lawns and plantings. - Green Roofs: Plantings installed on the roof to absorb runoff, reduce peak stormwater flows, and improve building efficiency.
+• Green Roofs: Plantings installed on the roof to absorb runoff, reduce peak stormwater flows, and improve building efficiency.

 Professional Consultation.
 Appropriate measures should be selected and designed with assistance of qualified design professionals.
-Stormwater management plans for Site Plan applications meeting Raymond ordinances should be prepared and stamped by a Professional Engineer (PE) registered in the State of Maine.
+Stormwater management plans for Site Plan applications should be prepared and stamped by a Professional Engineer (PE) registered in the State of Maine.
 Plantings should be designed by a qualified professional familiar with the growing and maintenance requirements of LID systems.